Justin Kemerling Design Co

 Justin is a co-founder of a small co-working space called Round and Round in Omaha’s historic Dundee and he serves on the board of directors for Design Alliance Omaha.
 He has a Bachelor of Arts in Journalism and Mass Communications from the University of Nebraska–Lincoln.

 And the work doesn’t always feel like work.
-After a decade of being a designer, I love that fact.
+After 15+ years of being a designer, I love that fact.